tum-ens/urbs/doc/theorydoc/min_prob.rst

 Process Expansion Constraints
 -----------------------------
 The unit expansion constraints are independent of the modeled time.
-In case of the minimal model the are restricted to two constraints only limiting the allowed capacity expansion for each process.
+In case of the minimal model they are restricted to two constraints only limiting the allowed capacity expansion for each process.
 The total capacity of a given process is simply given by: